mykelalvis/FT/Traveller/WORKING/Mongoose/Small Craft Catalog.md

 mustering out of a career, typically the Navy.
-Many Travellers simply substitute this for a Ship Share, thinking it more useful, but unless you are desperate to pay down a mortgage on the group’s ship by an ever- so-slight amount, take a moment to reconsider.
+Many Travellers simply substitute this for a Ship Share, thinking it more useful, but unless you are desperate to pay down a mortgage on the group’s ship by an ever-so-slight amount, take a moment to reconsider.

 To begin with, while this Benefit is listed as a ship’s boat, the Referee may allow you to choose something else.
 Any small craft with a maximum value of MCr10 should be just fine.

 The next potential issue is that small craft do not have jump drives, so while the Traveller may be